I-Mihara/Demux.jl/README.md

     ```
 4. Press the `Backspace` key to exit the Pkg mode.

-### Option 2: Using the Command Line
-1. Open a terminal or command prompt.
-2. Run Julia and execute the installation command directly:
-    ```bash
-    julia -e 'using Pkg; Pkg.add("Demux")'
-    ```

-Both methods will install `Demux.jl` and its dependencies, making it ready for use in your projects.

 ## Basic Usage

 The primary function of this package is `execute_demultiplexing()`.
-It can classify sequences in FASTQ file using barcodes from reference file.
+It classifies sequences in a FASTQ file by aligning them with reference barcodes in barcode file.
 Usage is as follows:
 ```Julia
 using Demux
 execute_demultiplexing(FASTQ_file, barcode_file, output_directory)